waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Body Slam:** Can cause paralysis.

 # V. Methodology & Lessons Learned
-- **Hypothesis-Driven Approach:** When faced with a puzzle, I must form a single, testable hypothesis, document it, test it, and record the conclusion.
+- **Hypothesis-Driven Approach:** I must form a single, testable hypothesis, document it, test it, and record the conclusion.
 This avoids chaotic, assumption-driven actions.
 - **Tool Reliability & Immediate Action:** A tool that produces an incorrect or impossible result is a critical failure.
 I MUST fix it immediately with `define_tool` instead of deferring the task or attempting workarounds.
 This is a non-negotiable directive.
-- **Agent & Tool Limitations:** The `landmass_analyzer` ignores boulders by design to check theoretical terrain connectivity.
-Its output does not account for the current puzzle state.
-- **Hallucination & Verification:** I must be vigilant against hallucinating game elements or progress.
-All strategic elements must be verified against the map data before forming a hypothesis.
 - **Trust Tool Failures:** A tool reporting 'no path found' is a strong indicator that my hypothesis about the path is wrong.
 I must use this to falsify my own beliefs and avoid confirmation bias, rather than immediately assuming the tool is broken.
 - **New Rule:** If `pathfinder` reports 'No path found', my first action MUST be to run `landmass_analyzer` to verify connectivity before attempting any debugging.
 This is to combat confirmation bias.